November 1959

 June 1981

-Silver Treads Square Dance Club was formed at the Center
+Silver Threads Square Dance Club was formed at the Center

 October 1981